Equality, Diversity and Inclusion

 We want to ensure that the principles of equality, diversity and inclusion are at the core of our work and this is underpinned by our college values.
 The abilities of disabled people are recognised and valued at all levels of the organisation through:

-• challenging stereotypes about disabled people and in particular, not making assumptions about an individual’s ability;
+- challenging stereotypes about disabled people and in particular, not making assumptions about an individual’s abilities;

 This helps us to achieve our best without unfair obstacles, stigma or stereotyping, or being restricted by anyone’s expectations of our ability.